nickmvincent/DataLeverageRoundup/readme.md

   - Provides suggestions for increasing your tracking protection
   - Provides a primer on ["browser fingerprinting"](https://coveryourtracks.eff.org/about#browser-fingerprinting)
 - [Ghostery](https://www.ghostery.com/) - "Ghostery demystifies online privacy by exposing the forces that lurk behind your screen and enabling you to block them."
-  - A suite of tracking blockers and blockers
-  - Free Version, with paid upgrades such as customization, VPN, etc.
+  - Free suite of tracking blockers, with paid upgrades such as customization, VPN, etc.
 - [DuckDuckGo's Mobile App](https://duckduckgo.com/app) - "Seamlessly take control of your personal information, no matter where the Internet takes you."
 - [Tor](https://www.torproject.org/) - "Defend yourself against tracking and surveillance.
 Circumvent censorship."